brjens/brjens/README.md

 ### Hi there 👋

-I love to build, learn, and support the open-source community.
-I'm always looking to dive deep into new projects.
+I love to build, learn, and tinker.
+I'm always looking to dive deep into new project.